Deism: God and Reason with revelation.

 Most such laws date from the 19th century; several lump cohabitation in with prohibitions against adultery and fornication.
 Typically, the offense is a misdemeanor punishable by a short prison term or a fine of up to $500.
 The statutes are rarely enforced, but they still can have dramatic effects, even if violators are never directly charged.

-The state of Virginia, for example, has threatened not to renew the home day-care license of a Norfolk woman because a state inspector categorized her live-in partner of 17 years as her companion, rather than as a boarder, as previous inspectors had done.
+The Commonwealth of Virginia, for example, has threatened not to renew the home day-care license of a Norfolk woman because a state inspector categorized her live-in partner of 17 years as her companion, rather than as a boarder, as previous inspectors had done.
 The ACLU has taken up her case.
 "I was really upset," said Darlene Davis, adding that she had never misrepresented her relationship to state regulators.
 "This is how I make my living.
 Why now, after all these years?"

 In Charlotte, N.C., U.S. Magistrate Carl Horn habitually asks defendants, regardless of why they are before him, if their living arrangements violate the state's no-cohabitation law.
 If so, he refuses to release them unless they agree to marry, move or get their partner to relocate.